paolotiu/codedamn-playground/README.md

  ## Configuring .env files

  Each folder will have their own .env.example files that you can should fill up.
- The pre-filled ones should be okay, except for the MONGO_URL.
+ The pre-filled ones should be okay, except for the `DB_URL`.
  For that you need to put your own mongodb atlas url.